 The measures of the principal study variables are as follows.
-The principal retention measure is the number of students who remained in their engineering college over the three-year time period of the study.
+The retention measure is the number of students who remained in their engineering college over the three-year time period of the study.
 Those who left the major or university were coded as drop-outs.
 Given the criticalness of this measure, each student's status as reported in the survey was checked against the student record.
 Only students who began the survey at Time 1 were counted, eliminating the chance for variation based upon the entry of new or transfer students.
 Although measures were taken separately of departures by major and university, the combined score provided a larger N necessary to evaluate the precursors to dropout status.

-Self-efficacy was measured in three formats due to findings in the literature that support segmenting efficacy in determining persistence in engineering (see, e.g.., the work of Cech, Rubineau, Silbey, and Seron72).
-The new work self-efficacy inventory (WS-Ei), developed by Joseph Raelin at Northeastern University, measures a range of behaviors and practices that relate to the non-technical and social skills necessary to achieve success in the workplace.73 The inventory features seven subscales: problem-solving, sensitivity, role expectations, teamwork, learning, pressure, and politics.
-Career self-efficacy was obtained directly from the short-form of the Career Decision-Making Self-Efficacy Scale of Betz, Klein, and Taylor,74 and academic self-efficacy was derived from the Self-Efficacy for Academic Milestones and the Self-Efficacy for Technical/Scientific Fields surveys.75
+Self-efficacy was measured in three formats due to findings in the literature that suggest segmenting efficacy in determining persistence in engineering (see, e.g., the work of Cech, Rubineau, Silbey, and Seron71).
+The new work self-efficacy inventory (WS-Ei), developed by Joseph Raelin at Northeastern University, measures a range of behaviors and practices that relate to the non-technical and social skills necessary to achieve success in the workplace.72 The inventory features seven subscales: problem-solving, sensitivity, role expectations, teamwork, learning, pressure, and politics.
+Career self-efficacy was obtained directly from the short-form of the Career Decision-Making Self-Efficacy Scale of Betz, Klein, and Taylor,73 and academic self-efficacy was derived from the Self-Efficacy for Academic Milestones and the Self-Efficacy for Technical/Scientific Fields surveys.74

-The numerical cooperative education variable was calculated by determining the number of coops that students experienced from 0 to 2 up to time periods 2 and 3, and from 0 to 6 using the data check at year 5 (with one student actually registering a 7th placement).
+The numerical cooperative education variable was calculated by determining the number of coops that students experienced within the time period of the study, from 0 to 2.
 The numerical internship variable was similarly derived.
-As for the contextual support variables, the majority (friends, family, professional, financial) were developed from familiar support scales in use such as the support subscales of Lent et al.76 Two variables were drawn from the college students' mattering literature,^{77 78} purporting that the mattering of one's friends and college were key components of social support.
-From the retention literature, three other important variables were included: the quality of instruction, the involvement of the student in campus life, and the opportunity to be involved in a living-learning community.^{79 80 81 82} Finally, the support of both an advisor and a mentor83 was measured by deploying the advisorship and mentorship scales from the rapport and apprenticeship subscales of the Advisory Working Alliance Inventory (AWAI) prepared by Schlosser and Gelso.84 Demographic data, such as SAT/ACT scores, major, and GPA, were self-reported by the respondents directly on the survey instrument, but were verified and in some cases (e.g., where the data were missing) directly obtained from their student records.
+As for the contextual support variables, the majority (friends, family, professional, financial) were developed from familiar support scales in use such as the support subscales of Lent et al.75 Two variables were drawn from the college students' mattering literature,^{76 77} purporting that the mattering of one's friends and college were key components of social support.
+From the retention literature, three other important variables were included: the quality of instruction, the involvement of the student in campus life, and the opportunity to be involved in a living-learning community.^{78 79 80 81} Finally, the support of both an advisor and a mentor82 was measured by deploying the advisorship and mentorship scales from the rapport and apprenticeship subscales of the Advisory Working Alliance Inventory (AWAI) prepared by Schlosser and Gelso.83 Demographic data, such as SAT scores, major, or GPA, were self-reported by the respondents directly on the survey instrument or obtained from their student records.